On the nose

 In the tomb painting below, Nefertari receives the breath of life from Isis:

-The Ankh was held to the nose in thousands of reliefs—hinting at an Egyptian version of pranayama that clears the physical, emotional and spiritual obstacles in our bodies by boosting the flow of energy.
+The Ankh was held to the nose in thousands of reliefs—hinting at an Egyptian version of royal pranayama that clears the physical, emotional and spiritual obstacles in our bodies by boosting the flow of energy.
 Breathing through the nose warms, moistens and conditions incoming air.
 It also mixes the flow with nitric oxide (NO) that kills bacteria and works as a vasodilator on airways, arteries and capillaries.

 Most importantly though, the brain moderates its state via the nose.
 By exploiting the olfactory nerve’s influence over the pituitary gland the hypothalamus can regulate its level of stimulation—breathing through the right nostril tends to activate awareness; breathing through the left tends to calm it.
 As the brain modulates its states, the passage of air through the nostrils shifts in dominance every few hours.